Armaggheddon/tensorrt_yolov8/README.md

 - [Todos](#todos)

 # Requirements
-This library makes use of Nvidia's specific features, therefore a Nvidia GPU is required.
-Additionally a working installation of tensorrt is required ([Link](https://docs.nvidia.com/deeplearning/tensorrt/install-guide/index.html)).
+This library makes use of Nvidia's specific features, therefore a Nvidia GPU, a working installation of tensorrt ([Link](https://docs.nvidia.com/deeplearning/tensorrt/install-guide/index.html)) and the ONNX files of the model/s are required.

 # Installation